Gå till innehåll

 Narita Internation Airport, Tokyo

-Two airports serve Tokyo: Narita International Airport and Haneda International Airport (mainly for internal flights).
+Two airports serve Tokyo: Narita International Airport and Haneda International Airport (mainly for national flights).
 Narita Airport is accessible by the Narita Express Train (N'EX), which is the fastest way to get from the city centre to the airport.
-It takes approx. 60 minutes to Tokyo Station and 40 minutes to Ueno Station.
-Trains depart approx. every half hour.
+It takes approximately 60 minutes to Tokyo Station and 40 minutes to Ueno Station.
+Trains depart every half hour.
 You may consider getting a N'EX TOKYO Round Trip Ticket in the JR EAST Travel Service Centers and from JR Ticket Offices at Terminal 1 or 2.
 This ticket allows you to transfer to any other JR stations within Tokyo once.
-The Kesei Skyliner trains go from Narita to Ueno/Nippori station in approx. 45 minutes.
-For a cheaper choice, the Access Express goes to Higashi-Ginza station in approx. 65 minutes.
-Limousine buses run regularly from Narita airport to key points in the city in approx. 75-125 minutes.
-Taxis are available for the 70 km journey but fares are astronomical.
+The Kesei Skyliner trains go from Narita to Ueno/Nippori station in about 45 minutes.
+For a cheaper choice, the Access Express goes to Higashi-Ginza station in 65 minutes.
+Limousine buses run regularly from Narita airport to key points in the city in 75–125 minutes.
+Taxis are available for the 70-kilometre journey, but fares are astronomical.

 Haneda Airport (HND)